MartinThoma/flake8-simplify/README.md

 This rule will be renamed to `SIM127` after its 6-month trial period is over.
 Please report any issues you encounter with this rule!

+The trial period starts on 28th of March and will end on 28th of September 2022.

 ```python
 # Bad
 def foo(a: Union[int, None]) -> Union[int, None]: